Jshel/CEN5035Project/Sprint4.md

 ### Frontend:

 Added functionality to upload, search for, and view contracts and messages.
 Added functionality to display counts of messages and contracts.
+Added support for cookies and completed lazy loading for module.
+Fixed cookie related bugs and linked front-end routes to backend API.

 ### Backend: